oppia/oppia-web-developer-docs/Troubleshooting.md

 This error typically indicates that a critical Oppia setup script cannot locate a required file.

 To resolve this, you need to rename the directory `New Folder 1` located at `/home/yourUserName/Desktop/New Folder 1/oppia` to a name without spaces.
 Doing so should rectify the issue.

+### Not able to run Cron Jobs "Request failed with status: 400" Error occurs

+If you are not able to run cron jobs and you see an error `Request failed with status: 400` then you can try the following steps:

+* Manual Trigger
+  1. Locate the controllers in `cron.py` file.
+  2. Find the function that you want to run.
+  3. Add a `print` statement at the trigger point.

+* Web interface
+  1. Go to the `0.0.0.0:8000/cron` page.
+  2. Locate the URL you want to trigger.
+  3. Click on the `Run Now` button.

 ## Linux